Stationary black-hole binaries: A non-existence proof: Supplement

 The analysis as presented above only applies to configurations with two \emph{sub-extremal (``extended'') horizons}.
 But we have already indicated several times that it is possible to extend the proof to configurations containing one or even two \emph{degenerate black holes} (with ``point-like'' horizons, where $K_1=K_2$ or/and $K_3=K_4$), see Fig.~\ref{fig:BVPs}a.
 In the first part of this supplement we give an outline of this generalisation.
 For details we refer to \cite{HennigNeugebauer2011}.

 As already mentioned, the degeneracy of a Killing horizon to a point is merely a peculiarity of the Weyl-Lewis-Papapetrou coordinates.
-In order to resolve the internal structure of the horizon, we have discussed the LP in polar coordinates centred at the point-like horizon in \cite{HennigNeugebauer2011}.
+In order to resolve the internal structure of the horizon, we have discussed the LP in polar coordinates centred at the point-like horizon.
 Integrating the LP, we found that all possible equilibrium configurations with degenerate black holes can be obtained as particular limits of the double-Kerr-NUT family of solutions.
-It turned out that we obtain two families of (two-parametric) solutions describing configurations with one degenerate and one extended horizon, whereas we found three (one-parametric) solution families for configurations with two degenerate horizons.
+It turned out that there are two families of (two-parametric) solutions describing configurations with one degenerate and one extended horizon and three (one-parametric) solution families for configurations with two degenerate horizons.
 In order to exclude these families as acceptable equilibrium configurations, we showed that they suffer from unphysical singularities.

 In the case of one degenerate and one sub-extremal black hole, the angular momentum-area inequality becomes an \emph{equality} for the degenerate horizon (which turned out to be satisfied identically and, therefore, did not provide any new information).
-But it still has to hold as an inequality for the sub-extremal black hole.
-This restricts the parameters, but does not yet exclude the possibility of a regular equilibrium configuration.
+The inequality for the sub-extremal black hole restricts the parameters, but does not yet exclude the possibility of a regular equilibrium configuration.
 Hence an additional ingredient was required for the desired non-existence proof, which was the positivity of the total mass (ADM mass) of the spacetime.
 As first shown by Schoen and Yau \cite{SchoenYau1979,SchoenYau1981}, the mass of a regular, asymptotically flat spacetime satisfying the dominant energy condition (which is certainly satisfied for a black hole vacuum spacetime) is positive.
 However, for the configuration in question, we found that the entire parameter range in which the sub-extremal black hole satisfies the angular momentum-area inequality has a \emph{ negative} mass.
 Thus we could conclude that the solutions with one degenerate and one sub-extremal horizon are singular.

 Finally, we studied the three solution branches for configurations with two degenerate horizons.
 One branch could be excluded since it has a negative ADM mass for all possible parameter values.
 The other two branches have negative masses for most parameter values, but there are small parameter regions with positive mass.
 Fortunately, these solution branches are relatively simple and, by studying the solutions of a certain quartic equation, it was possible to demonstrate explicitly that singularities (singular rings around the $\zW$-axis) are present even in the parameter range with positive ADM mass.